Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Implementation Details

-\subsubsection{Sparse-large-variance (SLV) random initialization.}
+\subsubsection{Sparse-large-variance (SLV) random initialization}

-Following the original implementation of 3DGS~\cite{kerbl20233d}, we initialize random point clouds within the boundary defined as three times the size of the camera's bounding box.
-Instead of the original dense-small-variance (DSV) random initialization where the initial number of Gaussians $N$ is set as $N > 100K$, we only initialize 10 Gaussians as $N = 10$.
-This simple change of code (expressed with a gray box in Algorithm~\ref{alg:init}) based on our analysis of sparse-large-variance (SLV) initialization, largely improves the performance of 3DGS.
+Following the original implementation of 3DGS~\cite{kerbl20233d}, we initialize random point cloud within the boundary defined as three times the size of the camera's bounding box.
+Instead of the original dense-small-variance random initialization where the initial number of Gaussians $N$ is set as $N > 100K$, we only initialize 10 Gaussians as $N = 10$.
 As the initial covariance of 3D Gaussian is defined based on the distances of the three nearest neighbors, sparse initialization leads to a larger initial covariance, resolving the requirement for additional modification.
+This simple change of code (expressed with a gray box in Algorithm~\ref{alg:init}) largely improves the performance of 3DGS based on our analysis of sparse-large-variance initialization.
+An illustrations of SfM initialization, dense-small-variance (DSV) initialization and sparse-large-variance (SLV) initialization are shown in Figure~\ref{fig:init}.

 \algnewcommand\algorithmicforeach{\textbf{for each}} \algdef{S}[FOR]{ForEach}[1]{\algorithmicforeach\ #1\ \algorithmicdo}